anbai106/SOPNMF/README.md

 # `pyOPNMF`
-**pyOPNMF** is the fast python implementation of the Orthogonal Projection Non-negative Matrix Factorization: [brainparts](https://github.com/asotiras/brainparts).Compared to the matlab implementation, pyOPNMF is much computationally faster with multi-threads implementation.
+**pyOPNMF** is the fast python implementation of the Orthogonal Projection Non-negative Matrix Factorization: [brainparts](https://github.com/asotiras/brainparts).
+Compared to the matlab implementation, pyOPNMF is much computationally faster with multi-threads implementation.

 ## Installation
 [Ananconda](https://www.anaconda.com/products/individual) allows you to install, run and update python package and their dependencies.
 We highly recommend the users to install **Anancond3** on your machine.